What is the Difference between an Inheritance Loan and an Inheritance Advance?

 Inheritance loans are often more expensive than other loans, and you will receive less money from your lender than you would have received if you waited until the end of the probate process.

-What Is an Inheritance Advance?
+Is an Inheritance Loan the Same as an Inheritance Advance?

+No, an inheritance loan is not the same as an inheritance advance.
+An inheritance advance is another option for receiving your money from your inheritance, which is also sometimes called an inheritance cash advance, estate advance, probate advance, or probate cash advance.
 The probate process to distribute funds to a rightful heir in the United States takes 17 months on average.
 With an inheritance cash advance, you can access your inheritance immediately once your loved one’s estate opens.
 This allows you receive your money long before the estate closes, which can be a lengthy process.

 The cost of an inheritance advance varies depending on several factors, including the size of the advance, the complexity of your loved one’s estate and the amount of time until your relative’s estate closes.
 At Inheritance Funding, we guarantee that you will receive the lowest available price, and we offer a rebate for early repayment.